-Any publication, data base, product or event protected with IPR or not, resulting from the granted project must acknowledge "Award no. XX by Instituto de Salud Carlos III (ISCIII) thorough AES 2024 and within the JPND framework" even after the end of the project, including other specific acknowledgments that could be requested by ISCIII to the granted project.For more information please see ISCIII's ROR here .
+Any publication, data base, product or event protected with IPR or not, resulting from the granted project must acknowledge "Award no. XX by Instituto de Salud Carlos III (ISCIII) thorough AES 2024 and within the JPND framework" even after the end of the project, including other specific acknowledgments that could be requested by ISCIII to the granted project.
+For more information please see ISCIII's ROR here.

-Sweden - SRC Swedish Research Cou ncil Specific National/ Regional rules The applicant must be an individual researcher holding a PhD.
+Sweden - SRC Swedish Research Council

+- The applicant must be an individual researcher holding a PhD.
 Only researchers at an administrating organisation approved by the Swedish Research Council may apply.
-Please refer to general applicant eligibility requirements found here.
-The applicant may not have an ongoing JPIAMR project grant, OR any other project grant concerning the same project concept, funded by the Council, at the start of the grant period.
-All Swedish applicants are encouraged to communicate with the JPIAMR national contact person regarding their intention to participate in the call, before submission of the consortium application.
-Grant amount: Max.
+Please refer to general applicant eligibility requirements found here. - The applicant may not have an ongoing JPIAMR project grant, OR any other project grant concerning the same project concept, funded by the Council, at the start of the grant period. - All Swedish applicants are encouraged to communicate with the JPIAMR national contact person regarding their intention to participate in the call, before submission of the consortium application. - Grant amount: Max.
 3 500 000 SEK (approx. 303 000 Euro) per consortium with max 2 Swedish partners.
 Min.
 1 200 000 SEK (approx. 105 000 Euro) per partner.
 Max 5 000 000 SEK (approx. 433 000 Euro) if a Swedish participant is the coordinator of the consortium.
 No funding of industrial partners.
-Use the exchange rate of 1 Euro = 11.55 SEK to calculate actual grant amounts for the application.
-You can only take part in one consortium within this call, either as coordinator or partner.
-All Swedish Research Council shall also submit a parallel application using the Swedish Research Council's application system Prisma.
+Use the exchange rate of 1 Euro = 11.55 SEK to calculate actual grant amounts for the application. - You can only take part in one consortium within this call, either as coordinator or partner. - All Swedish project leaders participating in the call for support from the Swedish Research Council shall also submit a parallel application using the Swedish Research Council's application system Prisma.
 The application form in Prisma can be reached from the national call text at the SRC website (see links below).
-Eligible costs The project grant may be used to fund all types of project-related costs, such as salaries (including your own salary, however no more than corresponding to the person's activity level in the project), running costs (such as consumables, travel including stays at research facilities, publication costs and minor equipment), premises and depreciation costs.
-Grants may not be used for scholarships.
-If a doctoral student participates, project funds may not be paid out as salary during teaching or other departmental duties.
-Additional documents required A parallel application must be submitted in the SRC's application system Prisma.
-See above.
-Eligible One Health settings All one health settings are eligible.
-Eligible experimental approaches No particular conditions Further information See national call texts in Swedish and English for all national requirements.